XxX-Daniil-underscore-Zaikin-XxX/PapyrusDefaultProject/README.md

 To the existing contents, add `*.ppj` on one line and `settings.json` on another.

-After that, that's it!
+And that's it!
 You're ready to start working on your mod.

+## Extra Features

-## VSCode Build Tasks
+### VSCode Build Tasks

 Since this project is intended for VSCode, we may as well use it to its full potential.